taiyo-harenohi/taiyo-harenohi/README.md

 - 👋 Hi, I’m @taiyo-harenohi
-- 👀 I’m interested in Front-end Fevelopment, Python, Graphic Design, Game Development and 3D modeling
+- 👀 I’m interested in Front-end Development, Python, Graphic Design, Game Development and 3D modeling
 - 🌱 I’m currently learning how to make freaking great games

 - I also always forget to commit often when it comes to my freaking great games :´)